Transfers within systems

 - Wisconsin’s technical colleges are leading the expansion of degree holders in our state by developing more than 1,100 program-to-program transfer agreements with four-year public and private colleges and universities.
 This makes the associate degree increasingly accepted and widely used to access bachelor degree programs.

-News on transfer agreements
+Recent news on transfer agreements

 - Northcentral Technical College teams up with Northland College on Business Degree - August 14, 2014

 - UW-SP, Nicolet College Develop Elementary Education Transfer Agreement - May 1, 2014